writer. filmmaker. black archivist.

 Danielle Eliska is a writer, filmmaker and photographer from Detroit.
 As a "black archivist", her life's work is to tell stories (written, filmed + photographed) of powerful women, the Black Diaspora + the state of Black culture.
 She's the founder and COC of multimedia production house, MERAKI Society.

-Danielle received her MFA in Dramatic Writing in Film, Television + Theatre from New York University, gained notable screenwriting recognition in addition to advancing to the Quarterfinalist Round of the 2018 Academy Nicholl Fellowships in Screenwriting + advancing to the 2nd round of Sundance's 2019 Feature Film Program Development Track.
+Danielle received her MFA in Dramatic Writing in Film, Television + Theatre from New York University, gained notable screenwriting recognition, advancing to the Quarterfinalist Round of the 2018 Academy Nicholl Fellowships in Screenwriting + the 2nd round of Sundance's 2019 Feature Film Program Development Track.
 She was named a 2014 + 2015 Playwright for The Liberation Theatre Black Playwrights Group, was selected by the OBIE Award-winning 48 Hours in Harlem Festival as a 2015 Playwright + is an active member of NYWIFT.

 Her talents extend beyond written work into the directorial spectrum-- feature documentaries, short films, music videos as well as theatre productions.
 Danielle also has experience in syndicated television.
 A few of her highlights include production for The Black Box, Orange Is The New Black, The Good Wife and The Rachael Ray Show (2011-2013); Associate Field Producer for Yahoo!
 (2012); Assistant Director for Chase and Mello (2009) ; and second unit assistant for Annabelle and Bear (2009).